piddlingtuna/rereddit/frontend/src/NOTE.md

 2. The entrypoint of your app needs to be called `main.js` and this file needs to export a function that takes a single argument, the url of the app.
 This will allow us to run your app seperately the the demos.

-We've provided these files for you to make it easy.s
+We've provided these files for you to make it easy.